Economy of Cuba: Support from Russia

 Russia has maintained a special relationship with Cuba since the Soviet Union, first trading Cuban sugar in exchange for Soviet energy.
 In 2025, the Russian government pledged $1 billion in economic aid to Cuba, spanning to 2030, focusing on infrastructure and oil.
 Russia has made strategic investments into the Cuban energy and tourism sectors, with nearly 100,000-tons of Russian oil heading to Cuba in 2025.
-During the Russian invasion of Ukraine, the Cuban government saught access to Russia's war economy by offering 20,000 Cuban mercenaries for remittance income.
+During the Russian invasion of Ukraine, the Cuban government sought access to Russia's war economy by offering 20,000 Cuban mercenaries for remittance income.